 Instrumentation support for automatic trace collection and forwarding to a tracing analysis backend are available for many popular languages / frameworks.
 For the main Java service, the Java instrumentation agent is used, which injects bytecode so that tracing information is automatically collected for popular frameworks / libraries without any code changes.
 Similar auto-instrumentation functionality is available for the node.js based traffic-lights data API proxy service, and for the Python-based forecast-service.

-The following screenshot shows the processing of a single GLOSA-request:
+Processing of a single GLOSA-request:

-- an initial request of the last N signal phase change timestamps causes a regular HTTP request to the external API to fetch the required observations (which are then returned to the client)
+- an initial request of the last N signal phase change timestamps causes a regular HTTP request to the external API to fetch the required observations

 - furthermore, the received data is cached, and an MQTT-subscription for future updates is created